 Therefore, we fully understand that surrogate matching is a careful process and needs close attention and supervision of the medical team.
 Today we will try to walk you through the selection process of surrogate mothers to make you well prepared for this fantastic journey.

 WHAT TYPE OF SURROGACY IS LEGALIZED IN THE COUNTRY I CHOSE?

 We believe that everyone deserves to be a parent and have a family if they really want to.
 However, unfortunately, some countries have various restrictions regarding third-party reproduction.
 First things first – you need to know what type of surrogacy is legal in your destination country.

 There are two surrogacy types: traditional and gestational.
 During gestational surrogacy, the surrogate does not have any biological connection to the child.
 In that case, both the sperm and egg are provided by the intended parents (or donors).
 In contrary traditional surrogacy, the surrogate doubles as the egg donor and is the biological mother of the baby she is carrying.

-Gestational surrogacy is legal in Georgia, Ukraine, Argentine, and the USA, and there we have well-established regulations.
+Gestational surrogacy is legal in Georgia, Israel, Argentine, and the USA, and there we have well-established regulations.
 Therefore, it makes countries attractive to intended parents and agencies.
 See the legal information about each country below:

 is one of the more common option.
 This advanced eastern European country offers a quality professional platform for couples entering the surrogacy process.
 Some 60% of the surrogacy processes carried out in Georgia are conducted for foreign couples, with a consistent uptrend.
 Georgia has the process set up in a well-organized manner, with primary legislative provisions in place from as early as 1997.
 Georgian law does not permit a surrogate to register the newborn on her name: only the intended parents can be registered on the birth certificate.